 It is less useful for homeschooling.
 Here’s why.

-Along come your “school-at-home” notions, built from your memories of traditional schooling; we bring the clock and bell into this relaxed, “be myself” environment.
+But along come our “school-at-home” notions, built from our memories of traditional schooling; we bring the clock and bell into this relaxed, “be myself” environment.
 We decide to structure things like breakfast and teeth-brushing so that we can “start” the day of schooling.

 Some parents are brilliant schedulers, and make this uncomfortable fit of time measurement and home, work.
 But for those who fail (or believe they are failing), there’s a good reason for it.
 Not only do your children resist being marshaled to accommodate the artificial imposition of time constraints on home activities, but at some level, so do you.